morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-Note: This guide has recently been updated for use with RasPiOS 2023-10-10 based on Debian 12.
+Note: This guide has recently been updated for use with RasPiOS 2023-10-10 and later based on Debian 12.
 Numerous updates had to be made.

-This guide has only been tested with RasPiOS 2023-10-10 based on Debian
-12. Further updates and testing will need to happen before this guide can be used with versions of RasPiOS prior to the 2023-10-10 version.
-The guide should currently work well with other operating systems, such as Debian 12, in that all you have to do is ignore the RasPi specific items.
+This guide has only been tested with RasPiOS 2023-10-10 and RasPiOS 2023-12-05 based on Debian 12.
+Further updates and testing will need to happen before this guide can be used with versions of RasPiOS prior to the 2023-10-10 version.
+This guide should currently work well with Debian 12 in that all you should have to do is ignore the RasPi specific items.

 Testers are needed.
 Please report your test results.